 Notes on CryptoLocker Encryption

-Although the ransom note only in CryptoLocker specifies “RSA-2048” as the encryption used, our analysis shows that the malware uses AES + RSA encryption.
+Although the ransom note in CryptoLocker only specifies “RSA-2048” as the encryption used, our analysis shows that the malware uses AES + RSA encryption.

 RSA is asymmetric key cryptography, which means it uses two keys.
 One key is used to encrypt the data and another is used to decrypt the data.
-(One key is made available to any outside party and is called the public key; the other key is kept by the user and is called the private key.)
+(One key is made available to any outside party and is called the public key; the other is kept by the user and is called the private key.)
 AES uses symmetric keys (i.e., the same key is used to encrypt and decrypt information.)

 The malware uses an AES key to encrypt files.
 The AES key for decryption is written in the files encrypted by the malware.
 However, this key is encrypted with an RSA public key embedded in the malware, which means that a private key is needed to decrypt it.
 Unfortunately, the said private key is not available.